 If you are asking questions like this then we would love to speak with you!
-Contact James using the form below:
+Contact Richard using the form below:

 If you would like to explore these Questions a little more yourself then here are a couple of good websites that will help:

 Contact our minister

 The Lord’s Supper

 The Sacrament of the LORD’S SUPPER is observed on the 1st Sunday in January (evening service), the 1st Sunday in May and the 1st Sunday in November at the morning service.

 Our church family welcomes those who wish to be baptised because they come to know Jesus as their Saviour.